apache/druid/docs/tutorials/tutorial-latest-by-any.md

 ---
-id: tutorial-update-data
+id: tutorial-latest-by-any
-title: Update data
+title: Query for latest values and deduplicated data
-sidebar_label: Update data
+sidebar_label: Query for latest and deduplicated data
-description: Learn how to update data in Apache Druid.
+description: How to use LATEST_BY or deltas for up-to-date values and ANY for deduplication.
 ---

 <!--